NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 As a prerequisite for the next step, we need to configure our Unbound instance to be reachable from devices other than only the machine on which the Unbound is running.
-Unbound is a highly capable resolver, and as such has many options which can be set; the full example config is almost 1200 lines long, but we'll need but a fraction of these settings.
-(If you are interested, all configurables are documented in the extensive manual page of :doc:`/manpages/unbound.conf`).
+Unbound is a highly capable resolver, and as such has many options which can be set; the full example configuration file is almost 1200 lines long, but we'll need but a fraction of these settings.
+(If you are interested, all configuration options are documented in the extensive manual page of :doc:`/manpages/unbound.conf`).

-The default config is found at:
+The default configuration file is found at:

 .. code-block:: text

     /etc/unbound/unbound.conf

 If you open this for the first time it looks very empty.
 It is still usable as a resolver for one machine, as this is how the Unbound defaults are configured.
 It's not, however, enough for our purposes, so we will add the minimal configuration options needed.

-The options that we add to the current config file to make it a "minimal usable config" are as follows.
+The options that we add to the current configuration file to make it a "minimal usable configuration" are as follows.
 Note that the IPv6 options are commented out, but we recommend to uncomment them if your router and network supports it.

 .. code-block:: text

     server:
         # location of the trust anchor file that enables DNSSEC
         auto-trust-anchor-file: "/var/lib/unbound/root.key"
         # send minimal amount of information to upstream servers to enhance privacy
         qname-minimisation: yes
         # the interface that is used to connect to the network (this will listen to all interfaces)
         interface: 0.0.0.0
         # interface: ::0
         # addresses from the IP range that are allowed to connect to the resolver
         access-control: 192.168.0.0/16 allow
         # access-control: 2001:DB8/64 allow

     remote-control:
         # allows controling unbound using "unbound-control"
         control-enable: yes

 The interface is currently configured to listen to any address on the machine, and the access-control only allows queries from the ``192.168.0.0/16`` `IP